-Fund Resource Project Year Goal Function Object School 01 0000 0 8600 2100 1300 000 L • Fund 01 is t he County S School Service Fund • - i unu. - Resource 0000 is Unrestricted.
-Project Year is not required in this example. • Project Year r 1s not requ ired in this example mple.
+Fund Resource Project Year Goal Function Object School 01 0000 0 8600 2100 1300 000

+- Fund 01 is the County School Service Fund.

+- Resource 0000 is Unrestricted.

+- Project Year is not required in this example.

-- Goal 8600 is County Services to Districts. - Function 2100 is Instructional Supervision and Administration. - Object 1300 is Certificated Supervisors' and Administrators' Salaries. - School is not required.
+- Goal 8600 is County Services to Districts.

+- Function 2100 is Instructional Supervision and Administration.

+- Object 1300 is Certificated Supervisors' and Administrators' Salaries.

+- School is not required.

-Example 8: COE Receives its Local Control Funding Formula Apportioned Based on the Attendance of COE Students Enrolled Pursuant to Education Code Section 2574(c)(4) (the Alternative Education Grant), and Operates a Juvenile Court School and a County Community School.
+Example 8: The COE Receives Its Local Control Funding Formula (LCFF) Apportioned Based on the Attendance of COE Students Enrolled Pursuant to Education Code Section 2574(c)(4) (the Alternative Education Grant) and Operates a Juvenile Court School and a County Community School.